 One of the project's focuses is to discuss the serious problem with media managers; another is to sensitize the public.
 Workshops are being planned for school children, university students and members of non-governmental organizations, with an aim to make them more aware of when the press code is being violated, and how to file a complaint.

-The case of the 13 year-old boy demonstrates that Serbia's tabloid media isn't afraid of publicly exposing minors.
+The case of the 13 year-old boy demonstrates that Serbia's tabloid media are not afraid to publicly expose minors.
 "But our goal," says Novakovíc of Serbia's press council, "is to show that the media industry is prepared to protect the public from reckless media and unethical, unprofessional reporting."